-Figure 1: Message flow for semantic control based on automatic ontology mapping operation
+Figure 8.x.6-1: Message flow for semantic control based on automatic ontology mapping operation

-An application sends a semantic control request to the oneM2M platform for controlling different devices (device A and device B) that are described based on different ontologies (ontology A and ontology B respectively), while the semantic control request contains a control command based on ontology B.
+An application sends a semantic control request to the oneM2M platform for controlling different devices (device A and device B) that are described based on different ontologies (Ontology-A and Ontology-B respectively).
+The semantic control request contains a control command based on ontology B and also indicates the use of ontology mapping result between Ontology-A and Ontology-B

-After receiving the semantic control request, the platform (e.g. IN-CSE) first retrieves the mapping results of ontology A and ontology B.
+After receiving the semantic control request, the platform (e.g. IN-CSE) first retrieves the mapping results between Ontology-A and Ontology-B.

-The oneM2M platform then can determine an equivalent control command described in ontology A for device A according to the ontology mapping results;
+The oneM2M platform then can determine an equivalent control command described in Ontology-A for device A according to the ontology mapping results;

-4. The platform sends the equivalent control command in ontology A to device A;
+The platform sends the equivalent control command in Ontology-A to device A;

-5. The platform sends the original control command in ontology B to device B;
+The platform sends the original control command in Ontology-B to device B;

-6. The platform returns a successful response to the application.
+The platform returns a successful response to the application.